Creating economic and social benefit through the active and creative use of our historic environment

 At PKHT we are committed to developing and delivering activities and projects that increase awareness, understanding and appreciation of the historic environment.
 Supported by a range of funders, our outreach, learning and participation activities are often delivered as a core part of larger funded projects such as the King's Seat Hillfort Archaeology Project.
 Outside of these projects, we also co-ordinate annual feature event programmes such as Doors Open Days and Perth and Kinross Archaeology Month.
 Scroll down to find out more about Archaeology Month in 2018 and to read some of the highlights from 2017's Archaeology Year programme.

 There's so much historic environment to explore in Perth and Kinross; get stuck in and discover your past with PKHT!

-Beginning as Archaeology Week in 2003, Perth and Kinross Heritage Trust has annually delivered Archaeology Month in June but this year, we're very excited to be partnering with Archaeology Scotland and merging Perth and Kinross Archaeology Month with Scottish Archaeology Month which takes place in September.
+Beginning as Archaeology Week in 2003, Perth and Kinross Heritage Trust has annually delivered Archaeology Month in June.
+In 2018 the Trust partnered with Archaeology Scotland to merge Perth and Kinross Archaeology Month with Scottish Archaeology Month which takes place annually in September.

 "You don’t need any knowledge of history or archaeology to enjoy Archaeology Month, an inquisitive mind and a thirst for discovery is all we recommend!"

 2017 was the Scottish theme Year of History, Heritage and Archaeology, and at Perth and Kinross Heritage Trust, we joined in this celebration of Scotland's heritage with an extra special programme of vibrant, engaging and informative events.